Exhibitions

 Her work has been exhibited internationally, with recent showings in Milan, Rome, Madrid, and Monaco.
 From March through June 2025, Van Dyke’s work will be on display at The Huntington Theater in Boston in two distinct exhibitions, each aligning with a different theatrical production: The Triumph of Love and The Light in the Piazza.
 Both exhibitions explore themes of identity, strength, and self-discovery, offering a visual dialogue that resonates with the narratives unfolding on stage.

-The Art of Being Female: STRENGTH & VULNERABILITY
+The Art of Being Female: BECOMING

 Click here for pricing information for Christina